beetbox/beets/_posts/2016-06-19-sqlite-performance.md

 ## Hassle

-Even if everything else were equal, connecting to a new database backend would still incur friction.
+Even if everything else were equal, connecting to a new database backend would incur inconvenience for users and developers.
 SQLite is built into Python; any other DBMS would mean a new dependency.
 The "real databases" people usually envision are client--server systems; these are many times more frustrating to use than an embedded library that uses a flat file.
 SQLite isn't perfect, of course, but it's pretty damn good for being hassle-free.

 If you're convinced that a real database would be good for beets, I'd love to be proven wrong.
-But you need to prove it: measure the bottlenecks in beets first, and think carefully about whether they might be query problems rather than DBMS problems.
+But you need to prove it: measure the bottlenecks in beets first, think carefully about whether they might be query problems rather than DBMS problems, and be confident that the return in performance is worth the cost in hassle.

 [sqlite]: https://sqlite.org
 [postgresql]: https://www.postgresql.org